BryanShubo/Misc/Git.md

 #####4.3 git merge
 ```
 git merge [branch_name]  // merge [branch_name] into master
+git merge [branch_name] --commit // Perform the merge and commit the result.
+git merge [branch-name] --no-commit // perform the merge but pretend the merge failed and do not autocommit, to give the user                                     // a chance to inspect and further tweak the merge result before committing.

 git push origin --delete <branchName>  -- delete a remote branch
 or git push origin :<branchName>